billpmurphy/hask-archive/README.md

 Nothing
 ```

-#### Defining your own typeclasses

 Defining your own typeclasses is pretty easy.
-For example, let's look at the definition of `Monad`.

-There are a few things to note here:

-1) Monad is a subclass of Applicative
-2) In order to get the desired infix `>>` behavior,
+Typeclasses are just Python
+classes that are subclasses of `Typeclass`, and which implement a classmethod
+called `make_instance` that controls what happens when you define a new
+instance for that typeclass.
+Take a look at the typeclasses defined in
+`Data.Functor` and `Data.Traversable` to see how this is done.

 #### Operator sections